xsdgm/AdjointDiffusion/README.md

 # AdjointDiffusion

-\textit{AdjointDiffusion} is a new method for structural optimization using diffusion models.
+**AdjointDiffusion** is a new method for structural optimization using diffusion models.
 It is a **physics-guided and fabrication-aware structural optimization** leveraging diffusion models augmented with adjoint gradient.
 By combining powerful generative models with adjoint sensitivity analysis, this approach can more efficiently discover complex, high-performance designs than the traditional methods.

 The codes are provided following the paper named [Physics-guided and fabrication-aware